StudyLink logoHome

 About Media Studies, Master Degree - at University of Groningen

-In this MA track students explore how media are produced and (re-)used in a digital era.
+Media, Cultural Industries and Innovation In this MA track students explore how media are produced and (re-)used in a digital era.
 You study how new media technologies enable innovative formats and distinctive practices of media use, re-use and consumption.
-If you are interested in media creation and the way creativity and different forms of (digital) storytelling shape its practices, this track is the right one for you.
+Moreover, you will apply academic knowledge and research skills to tackle societal challenges.
+If you are interested in studying media production and practice and the roles innovation and entrepreneurship play in this, this is the track for you.

 Learn more about Media Studies, Master Degree - at University of Groningen